Htet-2aung/Traffic-Signs-Detection/README.md

 The two source datasets were fundamentally incompatible for direct use:

 1.  **Different Task Formats:**
     * **GTSRB:** A classification dataset containing thousands of pre-cropped images of individual signs.
 It lacks bounding box annotations.
+[GTSRB] : https://www.kaggle.com/datasets/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign
     * **VNTS (Roboflow):** A detection dataset with full images and corresponding `.txt` label files containing bounding box coordinates for each sign.

 2.  **Inconsistent Class Labels:**